SAP/spartacus-docs/_pages/install/integrations/cdc-integration.md

 ## Requirements

-To integrate SAP Customer Data Cloud with Spartacus, you must have either of the following:
+To integrate SAP Customer Data Cloud with Spartacus, you must have one of the following:

 - SAP Commerce Cloud 2011, along with SAP Commerce Cloud, Integration Extension Pack 2108
 - SAP Commerce Cloud 2005, along with SAP Commerce Cloud, Integration Extension Pack